discord-net/Discord.Net/docs/guides/getting_started/installing.md

 ### [Using Visual Studio Code](#tab/vs-code)

-> [!TIP]
-> Don't forget to add the package source to a [NuGet.Config file] if
-> you're installing from the developer feed.

 1. Create a new project for your bot.
 2. Add `Discord.Net` to your .csproj.

 [!code[Sample .csproj](samples/project.xml)]

-[NuGet.Config file]: #configuring-nuget-without-visual-studio

 ### [Using dotnet CLI](#tab/dotnet-cli)

-> [!TIP]
-> Don't forget to add the package source to a [NuGet.Config file] if
-> you're installing from the developer feed.

 1. Open command-line and navigate to where your .csproj is located.
 2. Enter `dotnet add package Discord.Net`.

-[NuGet.Config file]: #configuring-nuget-without-visual-studio

 ***